-Bridget Martinez is a Licensed Clinical Professional and Certified Substance Abuse Counselor.
+Bridget Martinez is a Licensed Clinical Professional Counselor and Certified Substance Abuse Counselor.

 "To live is to suffer, to survive is to find some meaning in the suffering."
 (Friedrich Nietzsche)

 · ADHD management

 I accept Aetna, Cigna, Blue Cross Blue Shield and self-pay patients.
 Weekend and Evening Appointments.
 CURRENTLY NOT ACCEPTING NEW CLIENTS AT THIS TIME.

 We have 5 self-domains— social, physical, emotional, mental, and spiritual—and each one of these domains require concentrations and nurturing on a regular basis.
 When one of these domains is neglected, the others suffer as well.

 There are three basic components to self-compassion: mindfulness, kindness, and common humanity.
 To know that we are in pain or are suffering, we have to be aware of it.
 That is why mindfulness is a key ingredient to self-compassion.